 Q) What is our approach vs Linspire Inc. and Xandros?

 We will be focusing on working with Canonical and Canonical’s core Ubuntu product; we will make improvements on that base and fork from it when we feel it’s necessary.
 Linspire and Freespire will NOT be just remastered Ubuntu spins.
 However, Ubuntu is the recognized community desktop leader, and there are hundreds of thousands of apps targeted to the Ubuntu desktop, so basing our new product on this solid application base just makes sense.
 We will be targeting the new LinspireOS toward the markets where we are undisputed leaders : HPC, education, the enterprise and specialized desktop services.
-Our release is based on the KDE desktop; its panel layouts and graphics will not change.
+Our release is based on the XFCE desktop; its panel layouts and graphics will not change.

 Q) Will we offer the legacy Freespire ISO’s?